The Berenstain Bears' Easter Surprise: Production and casting

 The 25-minute special was created and written by Stan and Jan Berenstain and featured original music composed and conducted by Emmy-winning musician Elliot Lawrence, with lyrics provided by Stan Berenstain.
 The score included three original songs.
-The Berenstain Bears' Easter Surprise is the first (and only) of the five specials that Sister Bear's voice actress Gabriela Glatzer does not voice Sister Bear.
+The Berenstain Bears' Easter Surprise is the only one of the five specials in which Sister Bear's voice actress Gabriela Glatzer does not voice Sister Bear.
 However, this special featured the debut of Sister Bear in a silent cameo as a baby towards the conclusion of the film.

 It was the third of five Berenstain Bears animated specials that aired on NBC from 1979 to 1983.

-Book adaptation

 Home media releases

 In 1984, Embassy Home Entertainment released the special on LaserDisc as a double-feature with The Berenstain Bears' Christmas Tree, called "A Berenstain Bears Celebration".
 In 1987, the special was made available on VHS by Embassy Home Entertainment as part of their "Children's Treasures" series.
 In 1989, the special was distributed on VHS by Kids Klassics.
 The special was re-released in 1992 by GoodTimes Home Video, in a double-feature with The Berenstain Bears' Christmas Tree.
 In 2002, the special was released on DVD by GoodTimes, also in a double-feature with The Berenstain Bears' Christmas Tree.
 In 2008, Sony Wonder also released the special on DVD.
 In this edition, it was bundled with a few bonus episodes from the 1980s cartoon series.